LoaiSaadi/Mouse-in-a-Maze-Problem/README.md

 ## Overview

 In this exercise, you will solve the classic "Mouse in a Maze" problem using exhaustive search (backtracking brute force), implemented exclusively through functions.
-No subroutines are allowed in the solution.
 Functions must adhere to a consistent coding convention.

 ## Problem Definition